Skip Ribbon Commands

 Procedure for amending enrolments after the due date

-Manager, Student Records and Results Unit must be notified of any errors that have occurred in entering VPC unit data as soon as they are detected.
+Data will be locked after the due date for enrolments in each cycle.
+The Manager, Student Records and Results unit must be notified of any errors that have occurred in entering VPC unit data as soon as they are detected.
 Schools are reminded that enrolment changes will not be accepted if students have indicated their intention to withdraw from the unit after a closing date or have left school without formally exiting from the VPC.

-All requests for changes to VCE VET and VET units of competency should be made on the Application for Late VET Enrolment Amendments form, available on VASS.
+All requests for changes to VCE VET and VET units of competency should be made on the Application for late VET enrolment amendments form, available on VASS.
 If the results submission date has also passed, the result for the new enrolment must be included on the form.

-Requests for additional units of competency to certificates or the addition of a new certificate should be accompanied by the student’s training plan scanned and emailed to the
+Requests to add units of competency to certificates or create a new certificate should be accompanied by the student’s training plan scanned and emailed to the VCAA VET Unit for approval.

-VCAA VET Unit for approval. - If the request is made after the VCAA cut-off dates, the request must include:
+If the request is made after the VCAA cut-off dates, the request must include:

-- The application for amendment must be accompanied by the appropriate fee (see
+2. The application for amendment must be accompanied by the appropriate fee (see Fees and Charges).
+No GST is payable on late fees.

 School/provider obligations to students